lwndp/netzbremse-measurement/README.md

 The dashboard container automatically mounts the same `json-results` directory as the speedtest container via the volume configuration in `docker-compose.yml`.
 You typically don't need to change `DATA_DIR` unless you're using a custom setup.

+> **⚠️ Security Note:**  This is not production-ready.
+Ensure proper access controls when running this on a public server.

 ## Building the Image

 ```bash